mexca/mexca/README.md

 <img src="docs/mexca_flowchart.png" width="600">
 </div>

-## Quick Installation
+## Installation

-Here, we explain briefly how to install mexca on your system.
-Detailed instructions can be found in the [Installation Details](https://mexca.readthedocs.io/en/latest/installation_details.html) section. mexca can be installed on Windows, macOS and Linux.
+mexca can be installed on Windows, macOS and Linux.
 We recommend Windows 10, macOS 12.6.x, or Ubuntu.

-The package contains five components that must be explicitly installed [^1].
-By default, only the base package is installed (which requires only a few dependencies).
-The components can still be used through Docker containers which must be downloaded from Docker Hub.
-We recommend this setup for users with little experience with installing Python packages or who simply want to quickly try out the package.
-Using the containers also adds stability to your program.

-### Requirements

-mexca requires Python version >= 3.8 and <= 3.10.
-It further depends on [FFmpeg](https://ffmpeg.org/) (for video and audio processing), which is usually automatically installed through the MoviePy package (i.e., its imageio dependency).
-In case the automatic install fails, it must be installed manually.

-To download and run the components as Docker containers, Docker must be installed on your system.
-Instructions on how to install
-Docker Desktop can be found [here](https://www.docker.com/get-started/).

-All components but the VoiceExtractor depend on PyTorch (version 1.12).
-Usually, it should be automatically installed when specifying any of these components.
-In case the installation fails, see the installation instructions on the PyTorch [web page](https://pytorch.org/get-started/locally/).

-For the SpeakerIdentifier component, the library [libsndfile](https://libsndfile.github.io/libsndfile/) must also be installed on Linux systems.

-The SentimentExtractor component depends on the [sentencepiece](https://github.com/google/sentencepiece) library, which is automatically installed if [Git](https://git-scm.com/) is installed on the system.

-### Installation

-We recommend installing mexca in a new virtual environment to avoid dependency conflicts.
 The base package can be installed from PyPI via `pip`:

 ```console
 pip install mexca